 Be aware of any email message that requests personal data—such as passwords, PINs or your National Insurance Number—or sends you to a website that asks for such information.
 These messages may involve the illegal practice of “spoofing”, or forging an email address to resemble another, legitimate address and business.
 Remember to never send personal information via an email.
 If you have received an email that spoofs Visa, please notify Visa of the specifics of the illegal email.

 It's important for consumers to know that Visa will not call or email cardholders to request their personal account information.
 Visa call centres do not initiate outbound telemarketing calls.
 Consumers should not respond to any emails or phone calls with requests for any personal card information and are advised to immediately report the situation to local law enforcement as well as the financial institution that issued their card.
-Cardholders should also know that Visa's zero liability fraud policy ensures that they are not held responsible for any unauthorised purchases.

 If you believe you have discovered a vulnerability on a Visa website, product, or service, please submit a report.